How to Prepare for Technical Interviews

 Practical experience, not just theory

 According to Google’s hiring documentation, interviewers focus more on how candidates approach problems than on perfect answers.
+Google’s hiring process emphasizes structured problem-solving and clear communication, with interviewers trained to evaluate reasoning rather than just final answers.

 This is why memorization alone rarely works.